 The cost of attending conferences are allowed for the applicant to report findings resulting from Thrasher-supported research.
 Such travel costs may not exceed $2,000.

-Requests for purchase of major equipment (items >$4,000) are discouraged and rarely funded.
+Requests for purchase of major equipment (single items >$4,000) are discouraged and rarely funded.

 A Thrasher Early Career Award project does not need to be fully encapsulated within the $25,000 award provided by Thrasher.
 It is common for other sources of funding to contribute to the successful completion of a research project, such as funds from the mentor's lab.
 Demonstration of sufficient funds to complete the project is a consideration for the Fund's Advisory Committee.